 - Exploring this glorious area of the world in your free time, with a half-day trip included

-Travel to the beautiful medieval city of Brasov, in central Transylvania, to take part in an intensive introduction course into botanical drawing and painting.
+Travel to the beautiful medieval city of Brasov, in central Transylvania, to take part in an intensive introduction course into drawing and painting.
 This course is aimed at beginners and intermediates, and offers the opportunity to experience Transylvania in a creative way.
-The course will take place in a bright and spacious creative studio in the old centre of Brasov, surrounded by the sloping foothills of the Carpathian Mountains.
+The course will take place in a bright and spacious artist studio in the old centre of Brasov, surrounded by the sloping foothills of the Carpathian Mountains.

 The course last for one week, with intensive work activity of 6 hours per day for 4 days.
 It could be taken as part of an art gap year, holiday with a difference, career break or study break.
 The main programme is meant for indoor work, but weather permitting, outdoor painting can be part of the exercises.
 All materials are included on the course.